robertaronchi/rronchi/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: More than a decade of experience as cinical neuropsychologist
+- description: More than a decade of experience as clinical and experimental neuropsychologist
   icon: NeuropsyPink
   icon_pack: custom
   name: Neuropsychology